-A mouse elbow injury causes pain and muscle weakness that makes it nearly impossible to work on a computer.
+A mouse elbow injury causes pain and muscle weakness that can make it nearly impossible to work on a computer.
 Over half of the American workforce uses computers on the job.
-An injury that limits our ability to use a computer can be a serious hit to our job and career, especially since mouse elbow is persistent.
-And since mouse elbow (a.k.a. computer elbow or tennis elbow) is typically caused by the repetition of computer use, those most likely to suffer the injury are the people whose lives will be most affected by mouse elbow pain.
+An injury that limits our ability to use a computer can be a serious hit to our job and career, especially since mouse elbow is typically accompanied by persistent chronic symptoms.
+Mouse elbow (a.k.a. computer elbow, lateral epicondylitis, or tennis elbow) is typically caused by the repetition of computer use.
+Thus, those most likely to suffer the injury are the people whose lives will be most affected by mouse elbow pain due to loss of productivity.

 Taking simple steps like improving your typing posture, adjusting your mouse placement, and stretching and strengthening your muscles are huge steps toward reducing your mouse elbow pain or preventing an injury altogether.

 Mouse elbow, or lateral epicondylitis, is the degeneration and inflammation of the tendons on the outside of your elbow.
-You may have heard it called "tennis elbow" because it's common in tennis players who grip their rackets too tight -but funny enough, less than 5% of cases of the injury are related to tennis.
-The majority of people suffering from lateral epicondylitis acquired the injury from frequent computer use.
+You may have heard it called "tennis elbow" because it's common in tennis players who grip their rackets too tight and are repetitively swinging their arms overhead—but funny enough, less than 5% of cases of the injury are related to tennis.
+Rather, these days the majority of people suffering from lateral epicondylitis acquired the injury from frequent computer use.

-Mouse or computer elbow is a result of repetitive stress on the forearm.
-When you do certain activities over and over, eventually it becomes too much for your muscles and tendons to take.
+Mouse or computer elbow is a result of repetitive stress on the lateral forearm muscles that attach to the outside of the elbow.
+When you do certain activities over and over, particularly with faulty mechanics, eventually it becomes too much for your muscles and tendons to take.
 Some of the activities that can cause mouse elbow:

-Catching mouse elbow early makes treatment much easier.
+Diagnosing and addressing mouse elbow early makes treatment much easier and can prevent unnecessary long term complications.
 Here are a few mouse elbow symptoms to watch for.

 Once you've identified your symptoms as mouse elbow, you'll need to start treating the injury immediately.
-The good news is that you probably don't need to see a doctor.
-Mouse elbow is easy to treat with simple stretches and exercises and some changes and additions to your computer set-up.
+The good news is that you probably don't need to see a doctor, except maybe a physical therapist for guidance of proper ergonomics and exercise.
+Mouse elbow is usually easy to treat with simple stretches and exercises and some changes and additions to your computer set-up.

-Stretching helps reduce the inflammation in your tendons and muscles and relieve pain.
-Stretching is great for quick relief, to get you back to work.
+Stretching can help reduce the inflammation in your tendons and muscles and relieve pain via blood flow.
+Stretching is great for quick relief to get you back to work.
 When your pain flares, stop what you're doing and try these stretches.
-Check out the stretches in the Youtube video above!

 Make a fist with your thumb straight, not tucked under your fingers.
 Slowly slide your fingertips up your palm, toward the base of your fingers, and away from your palm so that your hand is in a claw-like position.
 You should feel a stretch from your palm all the way to your fingertips.
 Hold ten seconds, and repeat 3-5 times.

-With your hand extended and palm facing down, rotate your wrist to the extreme right until you feel a stretch.
-Hold it for ten seconds, and then rotate to the left, keeping your palm facing the floor.
+With your hand extended and palm facing down, rotate your wrist away from the body until you feel a stretch.
+Hold it for ten seconds.
+Next, rotate your hand to the inside instead, attempting to turn your palm up toward the ceiling while keeping your elbow steady.
 Repeat 3-5 times.
 This stretch will loosen up your wrist and forearm and get you ready to type.

-Strengthening the muscles in your forearm decreases the pressure on your tendons, easing the pain from mouse elbow.
+Strengthening the muscles in your forearm decreases the pressure on your tendons with better blood flow for healing and muscle balance, easing the pain from mouse elbow.
 Do these exercises two to three times a day to relieve your mouse elbow pain over the long term.
 The exercises only take a few minutes.
 Remember, consistency is key for completely getting rid of your pain.

 Using a stress ball or balled up sock helps to build up grip strength and develop muscles to relieve pressure on tendons ( Image Reference).

 Hold a rolled-up sock in your hand.
 (A tennis ball or stress ball also works well.)
 Squeeze your fist around the sock.
 Squeeze tightly for six slow seconds, and then relax.
 Repeat 8-12 times for each hand.
-This exercise improves your grip strength and develops the muscles in your hands and forearms to take pressure off your tendons.
+This exercise improves your grip strength and develops the muscles in your hands and forearms to promote better tissue health in the elbow and forearm.

 For this exercise, use a dumbbell or any heavy household object—such as a can or a water bottle.
 Sit with your legs slightly spread and your left hand on your thigh.
 Holding the weight in your right hand, place your right elbow on your thigh and extend your forearm horizontally.
 Slowly curl the weight toward your chest without removing your elbow from your thigh.
 Slowly lower back to the starting position.
-Repeat 8-12 reps for each arm.
+Repeat 8-12 reps and then switch arms.
+You can also do this exercise in standing.

-Bring all five fingertips together, and place a rubber band around your fingers.
+Bring all five fingertips together, and place a rubber band or finger extensor tool around your fingers.
 Spread your fingers until you feel resistance on the band.
 Repeat 10-20 reps for each hand.

 Use specialized desk equipment and braces to prevent and relieve mouse elbow pain.
 This equipment is easy to implement, and it doesn't have to be expensive.
 And you can bet it will make a huge difference in your pain levels—or protect you from an injury from the start.
 Here are a few examples of simple switches you can make to help improve your posture and reduce the amount of stress placed on your elbows and wrists.

-An ergonomic mouse allows your hand to rest in a natural position and relieves stress typically placed on your wrist and fingers when using a traditional mouse ( Image Reference).
+An ergonomic mouse allows your hand to rest in a neutral position and relieves stress typically placed on your wrist and fingers when using a traditional mouse ( Image Reference).

 Using a traditional mouse for a prolonged period of time is uncomfortable and leads to injury.
 An ergonomic mouse is a much better option.
-You can find tons of different designs, but all ergonomic computer mouses are built to keep your hand in a natural position and reduces the amount of stress placed on your wrist and fingers.
-A vertical mouse keeps your wrist in a neutral position.
+You can find tons of different designs, but all ergonomic computer mouses are built to keep your hand in a neutral position and reduce the amount of stress placed on your wrist and fingers.
+A vertical mouse can keep your wrist in a more natural position as well.
 The mouse looks like a handle, and you use your thumb to click.
 Other designs mimic the contours of your hand, with cutouts for your thumb.
 No matter what type of ergonomic mouse you choose, make sure it's wireless so you're able to keep your elbow at a comfortable angle.

 Using a mouse pad that extends to support your arm helps to keep the wrist positioned at a natural angle ( Image Reference).